cstilstra/cstQueueTheory/README.md

 argument 1: true or false - true is a single line with multiple servers, false is one line per server with multiple servers

-argument 2: integer - number of cashiers
+argument 2: integer - number of servers

 argument 3: integer - number of customers